Frequently Asked Questions

 WHEN DO YOU PUBLISH CANCELLATIONS?

 The School’s aim is to provide as many sporting opportunities (both weekday and weekend) for the students as possible.
 We aim to provide suitable and safe playing conditions based on weather and ground conditions and due to our extensive playing venues, can provide venues for games in weather conditions that would otherwise be cancelled by councils etc. However, if conditions are deemed unsafe, cancellation notices will be done as soon as possible.
 On Saturday’s this is usually 2 hours prior to the match start and for midweek training, at least 1 hour before the final school bell.
-We encourage all parents and students to check the TGS App and Fixtures Calendar prior to leaving their house in case of last minute cancellations.
+We encourage all parents and students to check the TGS App and emails prior to leaving their house in case of last minute cancellations.
 There are extenuating circumstances whereby cancellations will occur just prior to or during a match (lightning, unsafe ground conditions etc) and the School apologises for any inconvenience caused.

 WHERE CAN I ACCESS SPORT RESULTS?